Arcadia-Science/ProteinCartography/README.md

     - For clustering, we use the defaults of [`scanpy`'s Leiden clustering implementation](https://scanpy.readthedocs.io/en/latest/generated/scanpy.tl.leiden.html#scanpy-tl-leiden).

 ### Data Analysis and Aggregation
+A note about nomenclature: the meaning of the phrase `key_protid` used in the filenames below is mode-dependent: in 'search' mode, the 'key' protids are simply the input protids, while in 'cluster' mode, the key protids are the protids specified in the `key_protids` list in the `config.yml` file.

-9. Generate a variety of `_features.tsv` files.
+9. Generate a variety of `*_features.tsv` files.
     - Each file has, as its first column, a list of protein ids (protid) that are shared between files.
     - We query UniProt to get all metadata from that service as a `uniprot_features.tsv` file.
     - Foldseek generates a `struclusters_features.tsv` file.
     - We perform Leiden clustering to generate a `leiden_features.tsv` file.
-    - We extract from Foldseek's all-v-all TM-score analysis a distance from every protid to our input protids as `<input_protid>_distance_features.tsv` files.
-    Not available in Cluster mode:
+    - We use Foldseek to calculate the TM-score for the input protids (in search mode) or the 'key' protids (in cluster mode) versus all of the protids to generate a `key_protid_tmscore_features.tsv` file.
-    - We extract from Foldseek search a fraction sequence identity for every protid in our input protids as `<input_protid>_fident_features.tsv` files.
+    - We extract from Foldseek search a fraction sequence identity for every protid in our input/key protids as `<key_protid>_fident_features.tsv` files.
-    - We subtract the fraction sequence identity from the TM-score to generate a `<input_protid>_convergence_features.tsv` file.
+    - We subtract the fraction sequence identity from the TM-score to generate a `<key_protid>_concordance_features.tsv` file.
     - We determine the source of each file in the analysis (whether it was found from blast or Foldseek) as the `source_features.tsv` file.

 10. Aggregate features.
-    - All of the features.tsv files are combined into one large `aggregated_features.tsv` file.
+    - All of the `*_features.tsv` files are combined into one large `aggregated_features.tsv` file.

 ### Plotting
 11. Calculate per-cluster structural similarities.